Sufjan Stevens: Early career and the Fifty States Project (1995–2006)

 Stevens began his musical career as a member of Marzuki, a folk-rock band from Holland, Michigan, as well as garage band Con Los Dudes.
 He also played (and continues to play) various instruments for Danielson Famile.
 During his final semester at Hope College, Stevens wrote and recorded his debut solo album, A Sun Came, which he released on Asthmatic Kitty Records.
 He later moved to New York City, where he enrolled in a writing program at The New School for Social Research.
 During his time at the New School, Stevens developed a preoccupation with the short story form, which he believed would lead him to write a novel, but ultimately returned him to songwriting.
+After graduating, Stevens worked as a graphic designer at Penguin Putnam.

 While in New York, Stevens composed and recorded the music for his second album, Enjoy Your Rabbit, a song cycle based around the animals of the Chinese zodiac that delved into electronica.

 Stevens followed this with the album Michigan, a collection of folk songs and instrumentals.
 It includes odes to cities including Detroit and Flint, the Upper Peninsula, and vacation areas such as Tahquamenon Falls and the Sleeping Bear Dunes National Lakeshore.
 Melded into the scenic descriptions and characters are his own declarations of faith, sorrow, love, and the regeneration of Michigan.
 Beginning with the album, Stevens announced his intent to write an album for each of the 50 U.S. states, which he termed the Fifty States Project.
 Following the release of Michigan, Stevens compiled a collection of songs recorded previously into a side project, the album Seven Swans, which was released in March 2004.
 Stevens did not leave his job in the children's book division at Time Warner until touring for Seven Swans.